-Commercial roof coating in Chichester
+Commercial roof care for Chichester buildings

 The commercial stock around Chichester is a real mix.
-The estates off the A27 and towards Terminus Road carry plenty of profiled metal sheeting from the 1980s and 1990s, often with early cut-edge corrosion where the lap edges meet the coastal air.
+The estates off the A27 carry plenty of profiled metal sheeting from the 1980s and 1990s, often with early cut-edge corrosion where the lap edges meet the coastal air.
 Further out, agricultural and horticultural businesses on the coastal plain run large asbestos cement and fibre cement roofs that have gone brittle and porous with age.
 Closer to the centre there are felt and single-ply flat roofs over retail and office premises.

 We begin with a conversation about the building, its age, its known leaks and how it is used.
 Then we carry out a physical roof survey: condition of sheets or membrane, state of fixings and laps, gutters, rooflights, and any signs of trapped moisture.
 Only then do we specify a system, with preparation, repairs and coating set out in plain English so you can see what you are paying for and why.